What type of student are you?

 We are committed to helping every student succeed and to that end, we provide a wide range of support services to ensure your success.

+We offer many ways to support you through your Cerritos journey.
 Achieve success in your academic, career, and life goals in an environment that embraces the diversity of our students and community.

 Spring: Online application begins August 1st (prior year)

-Fall: Online application begins February 1st
+Summer and Fall: Online application begins October 1 (prior year)

 Can I attend Cerritos College?
 Yes!
 You can attend if…